 Multicultural Youth Leadership Day at the Capitol

 The program consists of speakers, breakout sessions, capitol tours and an interactive activity.
 As part of the program, select students and educators are awarded the Excellence in Education Award.
-The Utah Office Multicultural Affairs seeks to recognize outstanding students and educators for their commitment to educational excellence.
+The Utah Division of Multicultural Affairs seeks to recognize outstanding students and educators for their commitment to educational excellence.

 Multicultural Youth Leadership Summit

 The Multicultural Youth Leadership Summit is an annual event for 7th, 8th and 9th grade students and educators held in support of Governor Gary R. Herbert’s 66 by 2020 college and career ready initiative.
 This engaging and dynamic one-day program aims to motivate students to pursue higher education and become leaders of Utah.

 The Utah Division of Multicultural Affairs hosted the first Multicultural Youth Leadership Summit on April 30, 2013 at the Davis Conference Center.
 Multicultural Affairs has since hosted Summits at Weber State University, Calvin L. Rampton Salt Palace Convention Center and Mountain America Exposition Center.

 These events empower our youth to become the leaders of tomorrow.
 Students learn how to be agents of positive social change in an increasingly diverse and multicultural community.
 Join the Utah Office of Multicultural Affairs in working together to engage, support and invest in today’s youth.